jrounds/bsve/README.md

 ...
 ```

-*OPTION 4.
-Use RJSONIO and replace nulls with NAs
+OPTION 4.
+Use RJSONIO and replace NULLs with NAs

 The `RJSONIO` package has a `nullValue` option that lets you replace NULLs with NAs.
-This returns a different nested list than jsonlite with named vectors
+This returns a different nested list than `jsonlite` with named vectors
 instead of lists, so use rbind.

 ```